-The programme features 20 speakers from ECMWF, the European Commission, the UK Met Office, Météo-France, NOAA, the US Naval Research Laboratory, the German national meteorological service (DWD), CERFACS, the University of Reading, and École des Ponts ParisTech.
+The programme features 20 speakers from ECMWF, Environment Canada, the UK Met Office, Météo-France, NOAA, the US Naval Research Laboratory, the German national meteorological service (DWD), CERFACS, the University of Reading, and École des Ponts ParisTech.

 For more details about the seminar topics, programme and registration, please visit the Annual Seminar 2018 page.